Srilakshmi94/TOGAF-EA/README.md

 **Information/Data Architecture**
 Information/Data Architecture in retail is all about managing the lifeblood of  business: data.
 It's like organizing a massive library of information about  products, customers, sales, and operations.
 This architecture defines:
-What types of data you collect (e.g., customer information, sales data, inventory levels) How this data is stored and organized
+What types of data you collect (e.g., customer information, sales data, inventory levels) how this data is stored and organized
-Who has access to different types of data
-How data flows between different systems (e.g., from point-of-sale to inventory management) How data is used to make business decisions
+Who has access to different types of data how data flows between different systems (e.g., from point-of-sale to inventory management) how data is used to make business decisions
 For a retail business, this might include systems for tracking customer purchases and preferences, managing real-time inventory across multiple locations, and analyzing sales trends.
 Good Information Architecture ensures that you have the right data at the right time to make informed decisions, personalize customer experiences, and optimize  operations.